hargettp/courier/README.md

 cabal install
 ```

-Successfully installed on both Linux 12.04 AMD64 and Mac OS X Mount Lion, using GHC 7.6.3.
+Successfully installed on both Linux 12.04 AMD64 and Mac OS X Mount Lion , using GHC 7.6.3.

+TODO

+ * Ensure that new transports can be defined outside of the courier package and used with courier endpoints
+ * Add IPv6 protocols
+ * Consider adding support for RAW sockets